IbrahimDayax/simulated-autonomous-drone/README.md

 ## Requirements

-The project uses various Python libraries for implementing machine learning algorithms and performing computer vision tasks.
+The project was simulated using Unreal Engine 4.27 and AirSim.
+We also used various Python libraries for implementing machine learning algorithms and performing computer vision tasks.
 These packages can be installed using Conda or pip.
+I used the AirSim Forest environment which can be found and downloaded from this [link](https://github.com/microsoft/AirSim/releases/tag/v.1.2.2).
+I chose to use the forest environment for both the variety of obstacles in forest environments and the practical use cases of having an autonomous drone capable of navigating a forest while avoiding obstacles for search and resecue missions as well as exploration and fire watching.

 ### Environment Setup